Last Updated: Jul 14, 2017 Views: 515

 Commemorative Wineglass, American Flint Glass Factory of Henry William Stiegel, Manufactuer,

 and Isaacs, Lazarus, England,Engraver, Manheim, PA, 1773.
 Gift in part of Roland C. and Sarah

 Katheryn Luther, Roland C. Luther III, Edwin C. Luther III, and Anne Luther Dexter.
 87.4.55.

 There was little glassblowing in the American colonies in the 1600-1700s.
-From Jane Spillman's book, Masterpieces of American Glass, I found this information:
+From Jane Spillman's book, Masterpieces of American Glass, I found this information on page 2:

 The London Company tried to bring glass manufacturing to the Virginia colony a dozen years later, by an investor named William Norton.
 "This glasshouse fared no better than the first one.
 The furnace cracked, the glassblowers quarreled among themselves.
-Captain Norton died, and the venture was finally given up when the virginia colony came under the direct control of the Crown in 1624.
-Despite these failures, glassmaking can be said to have been America's first industry -- the first manufacturing enterpirse started in the English colonies of the New World." p.
-2.
+Captain Norton died, and the venture was finally given up when the Virginia colony came under the direct control of the Crown in 1624.
+Despite these failures, glassmaking can be said to have been America's first industry -- the first manufacturing enterprise started in the English colonies of the New World.

 Attached are some bibliographies about Jamestown and American glass.